terramate-io/terramate/docs/codegen/overview.md

 * It does not contain `../` (code can only be generated inside the stack)
 * It is not a symbolic link
 * It is not a stack
+* It is unique on the whole hierarchy of a stack

 # Assertions